pturley0/enshrine-commits/README.md

         enshrine-commits <author> <original> <ref> <shrine>

-            Execute the operation as indicated by the values wired into this script.
+            Execute the operation as indicated by the arguments.

             Where: